Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Sample and data

+- the merger is not part of either a group or a cluster, and thus can be considered an isolated binary system;

-In order to improve the accuracy of our results, we only select merging systems with all the following imaging/photometry available: FUV and NUV from GALEX, u, g, r, i, and z from SDSS, and W1, W2, W3, and W4 from WISE.
-See Table \ref{tab:Filters} for effective wavelength and zero point of each filter.
+- in order to have well-sampled SEDs, the selected mergers must have full photometric coverage from imaging: far-UV and near-UV from GALEX; u, g, r, i, and z from SDSS; and W1, W2, W3, and W4 from WISE.

-The final sample contains 1017 galaxies in 597 merging systems.
-Since our objects are observed by SDSS, the majority of the sample shows a $z<0.1$, with a median of $0.045\pm0.029$ and the redshift distribution presented in Fig. \ref{fig:RedsfhitDistribution}.
-The magnitude distribution, shown in Fig. \ref{fig:rbandDistribution}, has a median of $19.4\pm0.1 \rm mag$ in the r-band (SDSS).
-Thus, most of our galaxies are bright and massive .. **change this to absolute magnitudes and calculate probable stellar mass
+The final sample contains 919 galaxies in 540 mergers.
+Since our galaxies are found in the SDSS, the majority of the sample is at $z<0.1$, with a median value of $z=0.044\pm0.029$.
+In Fig. \ref{fig:RedsfhitDistribution} the redshift distribution of mergers is shown in green and for individual galaxies in black.
+The absolute-magnitude distribution of individual galaxies, shown in Fig. \ref{fig:rbandDistribution}, has a median of $-21.25\pm1.35 ~ \rm mag$ in the r band (SDSS).